burakgocer/game-analytics/README.md

 - How many distinct behavioral player groups exist?
 - What product and marketing actions should be taken for each segment?

-> 🖼️ **Image 1 — Use on Slide 1: “Analytics Roadmap”**
-> Place a diagram that illustrates the end-to-end pipeline (Data → Features → PCA → Segments).

 ---

 ## 📌 Data Source